-- Look at the front matter of materials and read publisher directions and introduction to the design of teaching students how to integrate knowledge and ideas within an individual text and across multiple texts. . - Look at unit organization for a coherent "through line" of tasks and questions that focus on this type of analysis. (e.g. some chapter/unit questions are organized in this manner, often aligned with DOK, etc.) - Look for and evaluate sets of questions that address the integration of knowledge and ideas across texts. - Look for and evaluate sets of questions that address analysis (describe, compare/contrast, explain, analyze) rather than recall of text elements.
+- Look at the front matter of materials and read publisher directions and introduction to the design of teaching students how to integrate knowledge and ideas within an individual text and across multiple texts - Look at unit organization for a coherent "through line" of tasks and questions that focus on this type of analysis. (e.g., Some chapter/unit questions are organized in this manner, often aligned with DOK, and focus more deeply on targeted skills such as intertextual connections, supporting claims/counterclaims, etc.) - Look for and evaluate sets of questions that address the integration of knowledge and ideas across texts. - Look for questions that address analysis (describe, compare/contrast, explain, analyze) rather than recall of text elements.